hthorhalls/hthorhalls.github.io/_posts/2024-10-07-attention.md

 {% include image.html url="/assets/img/q-k-space.svg" description="Example of a query and key vector in a d=2 space"  width="100%"%}

 Given these vectors, how do we calculate our *attention score*, or how well each token answers each query?
 There is no shortage of similarity functions to choose from.
 However, transformers specifically use the **dot product** to compute this similarity.
-Let's denote how well a token $i$ attends to the token *shining* with $a_i$.
-We can now formulate how well the token *knight* attends to the token *shining*:
+Let's denote how well the token *shining* attends to a token $i$ with $a_i$.
+We can now formulate how well the token *shining* attends to the token *knight*:

 $$ a_{knight} = q^T_{shining} k_{knight} = (W_q x_{shining})^T (W_k x_{knight}) $$